KAYAKING MICHIGANíS SECRET SHORE

 Beginning service in 1832, it is the 5th oldest lighthouse on the Great Lakes.
 Thunder Bay Island has an interesting history.
 Long ago it was home to a fishing village of 160 people at a time when the city of Alpena had yet to be founded on the adjacent mainland.

 Several miles further north, paddlers visit an old quarry site known as Rockport.
-Two miles offshore from this site is the charming Middle Island.
+Three miles offshore from this site is the charming Middle Island.
 The west side of the island is home to an abandoned U.S. Lifesaving Station.
 Established in 1881, and in service until 1937, the ruins of the buildings still remain.
 In the small bay directly in front of the old station is the wreck of the Portsmith.
 The 176-foot ship, loaded with pig iron, ran aground on the island shoals in 1867.
 The intact stern section is easily viewed from the cockpit of a kayak.
 On the east side of the island is the Middle Island lighthouse, which was constructed in 1905, and is presently being restored.
 Much of Middle Island is privately owned, so if you want to explore the landscape, or examine the buildings, you will need to get permission from the owners.
 Please respect their property rights, and call Marv or Joy Theut (989) 595-6722 -or- (989) 595-3600 to ask permission to land on their portion of the island.

 Traveling north, to Presque Isle, kayakers enjoy stopping at the beautiful peninsula and visiting the two historic old lighthouses which occupy that point of land.
 The ďoldĒ lighthouse was built in 1840 near the base of the peninsula, but trees grew tall and began to obstruct the light, so a ďnewĒ lighthouse was built near the end of the peninsula in 1870.
 With a tower 113 feet high, it is the tallest lighthouse structure on the Great Lakes.
 From Presque Isle, a 5-mile cruise across North Bay directs the kayaker toward Thompsonís Harbor.
 This area is an undeveloped Michigan Wilderness State Park, which features 8.3 miles of remote rocky coastline.
 The shoreline at the south edge of the park boundary is comprised of a large mile-long sand dune.
 The state park has the best assortment of wildflowers in Northeastern Michigan.
 A bountiful number of rare Orchids, Pitcher Plants, and Dwarf Lake Iris are commonly found here.
 Directly offshore of the Thompson Harbor, submerged on the lake bottom, lies the intact hull of the American Union, a 500-ton 180í schooner which sank in 1894.
 On a calm sunny day, the wreck is visible from the cockpit of a kayak.
 Because of the snaggletoothed rocky reefs and shoals around the many islands and land points, the area from Thunder Bay Island to Presque Isle is one of the more dangerous stretches of water on the Great Lakes, and is respectfully known as ďLake Huronís Shipwreck AlleyĒ.